vectorifyai/vectorify-laravel/README.md

 ]
 ```

-This approach uses the model's `$fillable` properties or a custom `$vectorify` property as the column list.
-Read the [documentation](https://docs.vectorify.ai/configuration) to learn more how to define the collections.
+This approach uses the model's `$fillable` or a custom `$vectorify` property as the column list.
+Read the [documentation](https://docs.vectorify.ai/configuration) to learn more about defining the collections.

 ## Upsert